 Even skint people can enjoy a romantic day out here!
 Alternatively, there are loads of restaurants around in Glasnevin serving delicious food to enjoy after a stroll in the gardens.

-Let’s be real, if you go to Phoenix Park then you’re going to want to feed the deer.
+Let’s be real, if you go to Phoenix Park then you’re going to hope you spot the deer.
 The park was originally a hunting area, which is why there are fallow deer running around a park just outside of Dublin centre.

 However, this isn’t the only element of Phoenix Park that makes it such an attractive place to visit.
 You can hire bikes and mooch around the park — and, for the most date-appropriate cycle, we recommend hiring a tandem.